ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 * Remove the Veeam VMs at each region.
 * Order a Windows bare metal server in each region.
 The specification of this server is documented in [Veeam on bare metal server introduction](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-intro).
 The small server is adequate for use case 1.

 For use cases 2 and 3, the number and sizing of the bare metal servers needs to be calculated.
-For more information, see [Repository storage](https://bp.veeam.com/vbr/VBP/2_Design_Structures/D_Veeam_Components/D_backup_repositories/repositories%20storage.html){:external}.
+For more information, see [Repository storage](https://bp.veeam.com/vbr/VBP/2_Design_Structures/D_Veeam_Components/D_backup_repositories/repositories%20storage.html){: external}.

 The protected region bare metal Windows server hosts the following components:
 * Proxy - A proxy is a “data mover” component that is used to retrieve VM data from the source datastore, process it and deliver to the target.
 As a rule, have the proxy as close as possible to the source data.
 This proxy is used for management components that are located in the protected region.